 Results Projected: The goal of the program is to provide integrated outpatient services for individuals aged 12 and over with mental health and substance use disorders.
 For adults, discharged clients will complete at least 8 hours of integrated treatment, will remain alcohol/drug-free and not commit any criminal activity while participating in the program.
 For adolescents, patients will complete at least 6 treatment sessions and will remain alcohol/drug free.
-The DDOP anticipates serving 686 Johnson County residents in 2022.
+The DDOP anticipates serving 534 Johnson County residents in 2023.

-Outcomes Achieved During 2020: During 2020, 488 Johnson County adults and youth were served.
-82% of adults and 21% of youth\ remained alcohol/drug free while participating in the program (\future data collection will indicate whether this increases over time; this new outpatient program only had data for the last quarter of 2020).
-60% of all adult clients received at least 8 hours of treatment and 81% of youth received at least 6 hours of treatment.
-97.2% of clients did not incur new legal charges in 2020.
+Outcomes Achieved During 2021: During 2021, 436 Johnson County adults and youth were served.
+69% of adults and 44% of youth\ remained alcohol/drug free while participating in the program (\an increase from 21% in 2020).
+54% of all adult clients received at least 8 hours of integrated treatment and 75% of youth remained in treatment for at least 6 sessions.
+85% of clients did not incur new legal charges in 2021 while under DDOP treatment.